alexei-lexx/dciablo/README.md

 ## Usage

 Let's look at the classic example: Money Transfer.
-Suppose we have two users with account balances and we want to make a transaction from user A to user B.
+Suppose we have two users with account balances and we want to make a transfer from user A to user B.

 In terms of DCI we have